Survivorship Clinic for Older Adults

 Megan Oden, MMS, PA-C

-The Lurie Cancer Center has launched a cancer survivorship program specifically tailored to meet the needs of older individuals.
-The SENIOR Oncology Outcomes, Advocacy, and Research Program (SOAR) will focus on improving their health-related quality of life and overall health outcomes.
+The Lurie Cancer Center’s SENIOR Oncology Outcomes, Advocacy, and Research Program (SOAR) is a cancer survivorship program specifically tailored to meet the needs of older individuals.
+Its focus is on improving the health-related quality of life and overall health outcomes for this patient cohort.

-SOAR's co-leaders are Megan Oden, MMS, PA-C, a certified Physician Assistant with expertise in Geriatrics, and June M. McKoy, MD, MPH, JD, MBA, a Board-Certified Geriatrician and Director of Geriatric Oncology for the Lurie Cancer Center.
+The Cancer Survivorship Clinic is run by Megan Oden, MMS, PA-C, a certified Physician Assistant with expertise in Geriatrics; consultation on older individuals are done in concert with June M. McKoy, MD, MPH, JD, MBA, a Board-Certified Geriatrician and Director of Geriatric Oncology for the Lurie Cancer Center.

 - Comprehensive Geriatric Assessment (complete physical and neurological exam, cognitive assessment, vision and hearing screen, functional assessment [Get Up and Go], Nutritional Assessment, and Social Assessment)